 Day 1 – Sunrise at Angkor Wat but don’t explore the temple, The Bayon, The Baphuon, Ta Prohm, Preah Khan, Ta Som, and Pre Rup.

-Here is my list of must-visit best temples of Siem Reap in Angkor Archeological Park –
+Must-visit best temples of Siem Reap in Angkor Archeological Park

 Angkor Wat Temple

 This is the biggest and most spectacular of all the temples at Angkor Archeological Park.
 Angkor Wat is a representation of Mount Meru, the home of the Hindu gods and moat around it is believed to represent the Sheersagar (mythological oceans).

 The outer wall and moat around the temple stretch for 3.6 Km.
 There are large grounds around the temple and a long path leads to the main temple.

 The king Suryavarman built and dedicated this temple to the Hindu god Vishnu.
 The main shrine was originally occupied by a statue of Vishnu and it was open on sides.
 Later on, it was converted to Buddhist temple in the 14th century and walled on sides.